CochinoChingon/sucias/_posts/2022-05-09-mans-man-being-an-individual.md

 ---
 title: Mans man Being an Individual
 date: 2022-05-09
-excerpt: 'This episode is my take on the 6th paragraph in this article by askmen.com “How to be a Man’s Man in a Culture That Hates Masculinity” where the topic is Listening'
+excerpt: 'This is my take on Being an Individual, in the article “How to be a Man’s Man in a Culture That Hates Masculinity” by askmen.com'
 header:
   overlay_image: /images/show-logo.png
   overlay_filter: 0.5